How CMS Will Calculate Your 2021 Star Rating

 Step 4: Measures are grouped

 The measures are put into groups based on the category.
-In 2021, the categories were reduced to five groups.
+The categories were reduced to five groups.
 Because of the Meaningful Measures Initiative that CMS launched they cut out quite a few measures over time which means that some categories didn’t have a lot of measures in them.
 So, CMS combined Effectiveness of Care, Timeliness of Care and Efficient Use of Medical Imaging groups into one group called Timely and Effective Care.

-The five measures groups for 2021 are:
+The five measures groups are:

 - Safety of Care